 I couldn’t wait to get my hands on her.
 The anticipation lasted months, and finally, she was on her way.
 Now, I had to be patient, and that was the difficult part.
 Her timing was unpredictable, through no fault of her own.

 Not knowing the precise time she’d show up at my door, I was practically quivering.
-This was to be our first encounter, and all I could do was wait.
-My last one was no longer satisfying me, so I couldn’t wait for the future to arrive.
+This was to be our first encounter, and all I could do was wait patiently.
+My last one was no longer satisfying me, so after I long search, the future would soon be here.

 The doorbell rang, and I rushed to greet her.
 Grabbing her, I tossed her into my apartment, while being careful not to inflict any damage.
 With the door closed behind us, she was finally all mine.